sologenic/com-fs-state-model/MODEL.md

 ## Overview

 The State provides a comprehensive data structure for managing state within the system.
+This model supports metadata and audit: includes metadata and audit trails for tracking changes, and more.

+Key features of the {model_name.lower()} model include:
+- **Metadata and Audit**: Includes metadata and audit trails for tracking changes

 ## state.proto

 ### Package Information